What Is 'Dry Drunk'?

 The concept of dry drunk illustrates why rehabilitation does not end with detoxification or an initial inpatient rehabilitation stay.
 Instead, rehabilitation is a process that takes time and effort to experience the results.
 Sometimes mental and rehabilitation health experts will refer to a dry drunk as being in the post-acute withdrawal rehabilitation phase.

 The History of the Dry Drunk Term

-The dry drunk term originated in the Alcoholics Anonymous 12-step program4.
+The dry drunk term originated in the Alcoholics Anonymous 12-step program.
 While it was often discussed among members and shared as terminology, the term was not described in the literature until 1962.
-One writing described the dry drunk state as “an emotional storm”.
+One writer described the dry drunk state as “an emotional storm”.
 This storm can cause a person who has abused alcohol to exhibit fluctuating behaviors that are difficult to predict.
 Some people describe this as being drunk without the alcohol.